pryorda/vmware_exporter/README.md

 ### Prometheus configuration

-You can use the following parameters in prometheus configuration file.
+You can use the following parameters in the Prometheus configuration file.
 The `params` section is used to manage multiple login/passwords.

 ```
   - job_name: 'vmware_vcenter'